The Soul Star ⭐️ The Great Void

 In such moments he would try to erase his loneliness by plunging headlong into a story, its fringes latticed with cobalt beads that beckoned him into a room where dim bulbs glowed and he could see in the corner an alien with dark blue crystalline eyes.
 He stared into the alien’s eyes and found himself on the windswept hill of the alien’s planet.
 It was a world in which two forces reigned supreme: good and evil.
 Antiny had no idea how two abstract forces could reign over anything, unless they were forces like gravity and matter, but this consideration wasn’t as important as the fact that he had entered the story and was now watching as the alien donned a long cloak and lifted a short metal bar.
 He then shook the bar, which emitted three bursts of electrostatic energy.
 These blasted through a large stone gate on whose lintel read the following: MINES OF MORIA, ABANDON HOPE ALL YE WHO ENTER HERE.

 Antiny was about to step through the magical gate when he saw a blue dot out of the corner of his eye.
 He sat up straight.
-He then, very carefully, adjusted his quantum lens in the direction of the navy-blue dot he saw on the edges of his spectrometer.
+He then, very carefully, adjusted his quantum lens in the direction of the navy-blue dot he saw on the edge of his spectrometer.

 ⭐️